 With LostWinds you simply kick back, enjoy the Eastern charm, and solve the simple puzzles and delight in the results.
 And firing little Toku up into the air with the Wii remote is totally bodacious, dude.

-The great news is (which you’ll already know if you’ve watched the trailer above) LostWinds can be found on iOS (this is the US iTunes link – it’s a mere $3.99), so there’s no bloody excuse to plead ignorance.
+The great news is (which you’ll already know if you’ve watched the trailer above) LostWinds can be found on iOS, so there’s no bloody excuse to plead ignorance.
 Download it, plug your earphones in, and enjoy a charming little SOB of a game.